- Should You Do Exercise With Knee Pain?

 5. Extra virgin olive oil.
 This olive oil extract contains unsaturated healthy fat with less risk of inflammation.

-Not only these foods are good for both your knees but overall health for your body.
+Not only these foods are good for your knees but your body’s overall health.

 What kind of food to avoid if you have knee pain?